finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CalendarsApi apiInstance = apiFactory.build(CalendarsApi.class);

         CalendarsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CalendarsApi.class);
         String scope = "scope_example"; // String | Scope of the calendar identifier
         String code = "code_example"; // String | Code of the calendar identifier
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,    These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\".
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The AsAt datetime at which to retrieve the calendar try {
+            // uncomment the below to set overrides at the request level
+            // Calendar result = apiInstance.getCalendar(scope, code, propertyKeys, asAt).execute(opts);

             Calendar result = apiInstance.getCalendar(scope, code, propertyKeys, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {